 When cake is cool enough to handle, remove from pan.
 Peel off parchment paper and turn it upside down onto a fresh piece of parchment paper.
 Wrap with plastic wrap and leave overnight at room temperature** to preserve moisture in the cake and for flavor to develop.

-To serve, cut off edges on three sides except the browned top with a very sharp knife.
-Cut into thick slices using a sawing motion and serve with a cup of tea.
+To serve, cut off edges on all sides except the top and bottom with a very sharp knife.
+Cut into thick slices using a sawing motion.

 *These are the Kitchen Aid Stand Mixer speed numbers.